sahilbishnoi26/teradata-mcp-server/docs/GETTING_STARTED.md

 `uv run teradata-mcp-server --profile all`

-You are now ready to connect your client, For details on how to set up client tools, refer to [Working with Clients](./client_guide/CLIENT_GUIDE.md)
+You are now ready to connect your client.
+For details on how to set up client tools, refer to [Working with Clients](client_guide/CLIENT_GUIDE.md)

 --------------------------------------------------------------------
-### Step 4c - Run the MCP server with REST
+## Exposing the MCP server via REST

 Alternatively, you can expose your tools, prompts and resources as REST endpoints using the `rest` profile.